ShawnBeasleyOTRS/doc-itsm/content/itsm-change-management/agent/itsm-changes/new.rst

    Longer text description of the change.

 Justification \*
    Text explanation of the reasons behind the change.
-Answer to the question: *What is the likely consequence if the Change is not implemented?*
+Answer to the question: *What is the likely consequence if the change is not implemented?*

 Category \*
    Defines the type of change.